Alligator bait: Linguistic use

 In American slang, alligator bait (or 'gator bait) is a chiefly Southern slur aimed at black people, particularly children; the term implies that the target is worthless and expendable.
-A variant use, albeit also expressing distaste, was alligator bait as World War II-era U.S. military slang for prepared meals featuring chopped liver.
+A variant use, albeit also expressing distaste, was alligator bait as World War II-era US military slang for prepared meals featuring chopped liver.
 The use of alligator bait to mean poor food (poor in senses of both flavor and socioeconomic class) had fallen out of use in the military by 1954.

 The derogatory use of alligator bait is likely pre-Civil War in origin.
 In 1905 a Vienna, Georgia paper reported high cotton prices and wrote "The bench-legged pickaninny, once so attractive as alligator bait, is now tenderly nurtured and gets three 'squares' a day, for on him hangs the future hopes of big crops."
 In 1905 a postcard with no alligator imagery but picture of a crying black baby was sent to one Delia with the message "this is great alligator bait."
 In 1923 the Moline, Illinois sports page reported "The Plows used a wee hunk of alligator bait as bat boy yesterday, but the luck turned the other way.
 At any rate it must be admitted that the little fellow's presence added color."
 University of Florida fans were using the "uncomplimentary phrase" against Georgia Tech Yellow Jackets players in 1939.